Carina-P/ms3-best-books/test/TESTS.md

 - **HTML**: Validated with **no errors** or warnings.
 Notice!
 Some headers are filled from JavaScript, if code is validated when the JavaScript has not been run, you will get warnings about empty headers.
 That applies to code belonging to Add Book and also for Modals.
-    - In GitHub the template: form_add_book.html, is marked as it has en error.
+    - In GitHub the template: form_add_book.html, is marked as it has an error.
 The code is working as I want it to and I cannot find any problem.
 I talked to Code Institutes Tutore, and they told me "The code is fine but validators don't want to read JavaScript functionality on a HTML page in the body content."
 - **CSS**: Validated with **no errors** or warnings.